Topic:

 • Achieved – When have they received commendations for a job well done or been recognized for hard work and innovation.

-Find these MSAs by asking the candidate how they would approach or manage challenges in their skill set.
-Put them in a hypothetical role-playing situation that allows them to showcase their experience.
+Identify these MSAs by involving qualified applicants in the recruitment process, asking them how they would approach or manage challenges within their skill set.
+Engage them in hypothetical role-playing situations that enable them to showcase their experience and problem-solving abilities.

 4) Allow the team into the hiring process